staabm/staabm.github.io/_posts/2022-06-19-phpstan-dba-type-inference.md

 ---

-I the last few months I have been working on a PHPStan extension called [phpstan-dba](https://staabm.github.io/2022/05/01/phpstan-dba.html).
+In the last few months I have been working on a PHPStan extension called [phpstan-dba](https://staabm.github.io/2022/05/01/phpstan-dba.html).
 Its most valuable feature - from a extension user point of view - is the type inference you get for your SQL queries.

 Lets start with a motivation example and after that we dive into more details.